tnguyen21/smolstate/README.md

 - pyyaml
 - toml

-State framework dependencies:
+Additional dependencies:
-- cell_load
-- state.tx.models.utils
+- h5py (for reading H5AD files)
+- transformers (for transformer backbones)
+- tqdm (for progress bars)

+Note: This implementation is standalone and does not require the full state framework installation.

 ## Examples